Hyperobjekt/bil-site/content/news/lab-updates/can-people-with-vastly-different-political-beliefs-support-a-universal-basic-income-1.md

 **Empowerment within the workplace**

 Workers should be free from the domination of their bosses, which can manifest itself through a precarious employment contract or unregulated working hours.
-UBI could provide workers with more freedom from nondomination.
+UBI could provide workers with more freedom from non-domination.
 (Pettit 2007)

 {{< /tab >}}